fartem/adaptive-recycler-view/README.md

 About
 -------------------

-Library for creating RecyclerView with progress indicator and message for empty list of data.
+Library for creating RecyclerView with warning message of data availability.

 Contributors
 -------------------